Expensify/App/docs/README.md

 ## Add content

 Copy the [template](https://github.com/Expensify/App/blob/main/docs/TEMPLATE.md) file into the correct subdirectory of `docs/articles`.
-For example, if the article belongs in the `Expensify Card` hub for the platform `Expensify Classic`, then copy the template into `docs/articles/expensiyfy-classic/expensify-card` directory.
+For example, if the article belongs in the `Bank Accounts` hub for the platform `Expensify Classic`, then copy the template into `docs/articles/expensiyfy-classic/bank-accounts` directory.

-Next, rename the copy with the name of the article title, i.e. `Perks-Of-The-Card.md` (you can use dashes for spaces in the file name if it's needed).
+Next, rename the copy with the name of the article title, i.e. `Connect-ANZ.md` (you can use dashes for spaces in the file name if it's needed).
 The dashes will be removed in the generated site page.

 The sections of the article will be filled and nested automatically in the LHN, just ensure to use the [heading markdown tags](https://www.markdownguide.org/cheat-sheet/) correctly.